- What Is Generative AI, Really?

 As Sam Altman, CEO of OpenAI, says: “AI will continue to get way more capable … People are using it to create amazing things.
 If we could see what each of us can do 10 or 20 years in the future, it would astonish us today.”

 The buzz began when tools like ChatGPT and DALL·E showed that AI could write essays, generate images from text prompts, and even compose music or write software.
-What felt like science fiction just a few years ago is now embedded in everyday apps, workplaces, and workflows.
+What once felt like science fiction is now embedded directly into everyday apps, enterprise systems, and decision-making workflows.
 Businesses are investing billions in this technology, and users are finding both productivity gains and new ethical questions to navigate.

 But despite the headlines, most people still ask: “What exactly is generative AI, how does it work, and what does it mean for me?”